bunto/bunto/site/_docs/index.md

 redirect_from: /docs/index.html
 ---

-This site aims to be a comprehensive guide to Jekyll.
-We’ll cover topics such as getting your site up and running, creating and managing your content, customizing the way your site works and looks, deploying to various environments, and give you some advice on participating in the future development of Jekyll itself.
+This site aims to be a comprehensive guide to Bunto.
+We’ll cover topics such as getting your site up and running, creating and managing your content, customizing the way your site works and looks, deploying to various environments, and give you some advice on participating in the future development of Bunto itself.

-## So what is Jekyll, exactly?
+## So what is Bunto, exactly?

-Jekyll is a simple, blog-aware, static site generator.
+Bunto is a simple, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like [Markdown](http://daringfireball.net/projects/markdown/)) and our [Liquid](https://github.com/Shopify/liquid/wiki) renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
-Jekyll also happens to be the engine behind [GitHub Pages](http://pages.github.com), which means you can use Jekyll to host your project’s page, blog, or website from GitHub’s servers **for free**.
+Bunto also happens to be the engine behind [GitHub Pages](http://pages.github.com), which means you can use Bunto to host your project’s page, blog, or website from GitHub’s servers **for free**.

 ## Helpful Hints

-Throughout this guide there are a number of small-but-handy pieces of information that can make using Jekyll easier, more interesting, and less hazardous.
+Throughout this guide there are a number of small-but-handy pieces of information that can make using Bunto easier, more interesting, and less hazardous.
 Here’s what to look out for.

 <div class="note">
-  <h5>ProTips™ help you get more from Jekyll</h5>
+  <h5>ProTips™ help you get more from Bunto</h5>
-  <p>These are tips and tricks that will help you be a Jekyll wizard!</p>
+  <p>These are tips and tricks that will help you be a Bunto wizard!</p>
 </div>

 <div class="note info">
   <h5>Notes are handy pieces of information</h5>
   <p>These are for the extra tidbits sometimes necessary to understand
-     Jekyll.</p>
+     Bunto.</p>
 </div>

 <div class="note warning">